The county is open for business and here to serve our community. More information

 P list and U list

-P list and U list - check these lists if you are disposing of unused or usable chemical products or spill residues.
+P list and U list - check these lists if disposing of unused or usable chemical products or spill residues.
 To be P or U listed, the P or U chemical must comprise 100 percent of the waste or be the sole active ingredient of the product.

 Used oil and related wastes